 S.B.
-No. 522 amends the Texas Occupations Code to streamline the certification and regulation process for out-of-state certified public accountants (CPAs).
-The bill allows the Texas State Board to issue certificates to individuals holding valid CPA licenses from other states, provided they meet specific criteria.
-Notably, the bill removes previous requirements related to verification by the National Association of State Boards of Accountancy and introduces new conditions, such as the necessity for applicants to have passed the uniform CPA examination and completed a degree with a concentration in accounting or equivalent courses.
-Additionally, it specifies that applicants must have relevant work experience based on their educational pathway.
+No. 522 amends the Occupations Code to streamline the certification and regulation process for out-of-state certified public accountants (CPAs) wishing to practice in Texas.
+The bill allows the Texas State Board of Public Accountancy to issue certificates to individuals who hold valid CPA licenses from other states, provided they meet specific criteria.
+Notably, the bill removes previous requirements related to verification by the National Association of State Boards of Accountancy and instead introduces new criteria, including the completion of a baccalaureate degree with a concentration in accounting or equivalent courses, and a minimum of one to two years of work experience depending on the educational pathway.

 Statutes affected: